 Central Processing Unit (CPU)

 If a computer was a human, the CPU would be the brain.
-It is the single most important piece of a computer because it does all the processing of data, calculations, and it controls most of the other components.
-The CPU is usually located directly underneath a cooling unit on the motherboard.
+It is the single most important part of a computer.
+The CPU processes data, calculations, and controls most of the other components.

-Once again, I would not advise you to upgrade your CPU yourself if you are a beginner.
+Like the motherboard, it is unwise to upgrade your CPU yourself if you are a beginner.
 In most cases, upgrading your CPU will require a new motherboard, along with a heat sink and perhaps other components.
-While I won’t go into it here, you can find a very informative and detailed walk-through on How to Upgrade a Processor here.

 Power Supply Unit (PSU)